edderick/third-year-project/docs/Issues/routing.md

 Turns out you must explicitly specify that you wish packets to be forwarded by the router.
 This can be done at runtime by setting /proc/sys/net/ipv4/ip_forward to 1.
-This isn't a persistant change, but does take effect immediately.
+This isn't a persistent change, but does take effect immediately.

-For a more permenent solution, use google, then update this document after testing :) Thanks.
+Note that this is IPv4 only, so is fairly irrelevant for OSPFv3.
+/proc/sys/net/ipv6/all/forwarding must be set for IPv6 traffic to be forwarded.

+A more permanent solution can be achieved by adding the appropriate lines to /etc/sysctl.conf

 NAT
 ---